fxm90/dev-notes/README.md

 ## #13 - Handle optionals in test cases
 ✅ Using `XCTUnwrap` we can safely unwrap optionals in test-cases.
 If the optional is nil, only the current test-case will fail, but the app won't crash and all other test-cases will continue to be executed.

 In the example below, we initialize a view model with a list of bookings.
 Using the method `findBooking(byIdentifier:)` we search for a given booking.
 But as we might pass an invalid identifier, the response of the method is an optional booking object.
-Using `XCTUnwrap` we can easily unwrap the repsonse.
+Using `XCTUnwrap` we can easily unwrap the response.
 ```swift
 class BookingViewModelTestCase: XCTestCase {
     func testFindBookingByIdentifierShouldReturnMockedBooking() throws {